-EMDR is an interactive form of therapy known to help people with posttraumatic stress disorder (PTSD).
 During an EMDR session, the client is instructed to recall distressing events while simultaneously tracking the therapist’s fingers (which are moved from side to side) with their eyes.

 The resulting stimulation is thought to trigger the brain’s information processing channels, enabling more adaptive associations to be made.
 Eventually, this pushes traumatic events into long-term memory.
 As a result, people become desensitized to the trauma and can lead a better life.